Vladimir Dekanozov: Work in Berlin

-From November 1940 Dekanozov, remaining the deputy chief of NKID, was also the Soviet ambassador to Berlin.
-In September 1943, he made a mysterious visit to Stockholm that was interpreted by German Foreign Minister Joachim von Ribbentrop as a sign of Soviet interest in making a separate peace with Germany.
+From November 1940 until June 1941 Dekanozov, while remaining the deputy chief of NKID, also served as the Soviet ambassador to Berlin.
+On 21 June 1941, German Foreign Minister Joachim von Ribbentrop presented the German declaration of war on the Soviet Union to Dekanozov.
+In September 1943, he made a mysterious visit to Stockholm that Ribbentrop interpreted as a sign of Soviet interest in making a separate peace with Nazi Germany.
 Adolf Hitler, however, refused von Ribbentrop's plea that he be allowed to dispatch an envoy to Sweden.

 After the Second World War

-Dekanozov continued to be the deputy chief of NKID and then of the Foreign Affairs Ministry until 1947.
-He held other senior positions before being appointed the Interior Minister of Georgian SSR (after Beria became the Interior Minister of the USSR) in April 1953.
-A close associate of Beria, he was removed from state positions almost immediately after Beria's removal.
+Dekanozov continued as the deputy chief of NKID and then of the Foreign Affairs Ministry until 1947.
+He held other senior positions before being appointed the Interior Minister of the Georgian SSR (after Beria became the Interior Minister of the USSR in March 1953) in April 1953.
+A close associate of Beria, he was removed from state positions almost immediately after the removal (June–July 1953) of Beria.

-Dekanozov was considered to be a member of the so-called "Beria gang".
-He was arrested in June 1953 and was sentenced to death on 23 December 1953.
+Dekanozov, regarded as a member of the so-called "Beria gang", was arrested in June 1953 and sentenced to death on 23 December 1953.
 The sentence was carried out the same day.

-His case was reviewed both by the Soviet Union during the glasnost era and by the Russian Federation after the collapse of the USSR.
-In both cases he was ruled ineligible for rehabilitation.
+His case was reviewed both by the Soviet Union during the glasnost era and by the Russian Federation after the 1991 collapse of the USSR.
+Both reviews ruled him ineligible for rehabilitation.